ray-x/navigator.lua/README.md

 ```

-# Break changes and known issues
+## Break changes and known issues

 [known issues I am working on](https://github.com/ray-x/navigator.lua/issues/1)

-# Todo
+## Todo

 - The project is in the early phase, bugs expected, PRs and suggestions are welcome
 - Async (some of the requests is slow on large codebases and might be good to use co-rountine)
 - More clients.
 I use go, python, js/ts, java, c/cpp, lua most of the time.
 Did not test other languages (e.g dart, swift etc)
 - Configuration options

-# Errors and Bug Reporting
+## Errors and Bug Reporting

 - Please double check your setup and check if minium setup works or not
-- It should works for 0.6.1, neovim 0.7.x prefered.
+- It should works for 0.6.1, neovim 0.8.x prefered.
 - Check console output
 - Check `LspInfo` and treesitter status with `checkhealth`
 - Turn on log and attach the log to your issue if possible you can remove any personal/company info in the log
 - Submit Issue with minium vimrc.
-Please check playground/init.lua as a vimrc template. !!!Please DONOT use a packer vimrc
+Please check playground/init.lua as a vimrc template. !!!Please DONOT use a packer vimrc.

-  that installs everything to default folder!!!
+  That installs everything to default folder!!!
 Also check this repo [navigator bug report](https://github.com/fky2015/navigator.nvim-bug-report)